Increasing Food Security

 The challenges to food security—including low productivity, high costs, and a lack of modern techniques and technology—are well known.
 Canada's Food Security Strategy responds to these challenges and focuses on food assistance and nutrition, sustainable agricultural development, and research and development.

-- Supporting nutrition considerations in broader food security initiatives, including increasing programming to promote life-saving nutrient food supplements such as Vitamin A and salt iodization.
+- Supporting nutrition considerations in broader food security initiatives, including increasing programming to promote life-saving nutrient food supplements such as Vitamin A and salt iodization; and

 - Supporting and strengthening national and regional food reserves, as well as food crisis alert and prevention systems.